Wellness Workshops

 Understanding Trauma

-Thursdays, 2pm-3pm
+Thursdays, 2pm-3pm (beginning February 1st)

-This three-session workshop is designed to provide you with a better understanding of what trauma is, and the ways in which trauma impacts your body, mind, behaviors and relationships.
+This four-session workshop is designed to provide you with a better understanding of what trauma is, and the ways in which trauma impacts your body, mind, behaviors and relationships.
 This workshop can also help students identify various options for treating trauma.

 Eating Disorders: Info for Family and Friends